 The basic midwifery investment above is all inclusive, meaning it pays for everything.
 However, Medicaid only pays for midwifery services and prenatal tests and screens.
 Things not covered by Medicaid are the assistants (around $400), disposable supplies (around $30) and, if desired, waterbirth supplies (around $85).

 At this time, Midwife Louisiana, LLC is only in network with Healthy Blue.
 Open enrollment to change insurance providers is in October through December.
-If your time of seeking midwifery care falls outside open enrollment, contact me to see if we can get an exception.
+If your time of seeking midwifery care falls outside open enrollment, contact me to see how to change your plan to Healthy Blue since your current insurance provider does not cover the care provider you are seeking .

 More on Payment and Billing